indrek-koue/pipedrive.com-android-client/readme.txt

 Remarks from the developer:
 *UI is very very primitive, emphasis was put on correctesness and functionality of the application.

-*No consistent downloads and requests.
+*No consistent requests.
 Every time an activity is killed-created the request is redone.
-Currently I don't see it as a big problem becuse the data amounts are small and fresness of the data is important.
+Currently it isn't a problem becuse the data amounts are small.
+If the request need to survive the configuration changes, then that would be solvable using fragment without UI which would hold reference to the downloader.